 stdevp: similar to the STDEV.P function in Excel.

-Distribution can be generated through aggregation (see also algebra of distributions:
+Distributions can be generated through aggregation (see also algebra of distributions):

 sumr: returns the sum of additive convolutions of random variables.
 Just like